 Basic Accounting for Small Business

-Love it or hate it—accounting is an important part of any small business.
-However, you don’t have to go get your degree in accounting in order to successfully grow your business (thank goodness).
-There are a few basics that you should understand though, to ensure that you’re making the best decisions for your small business accounting practice:
+Love it or hate it—accounting is critical, and luckily you don’t have to go get your degree in accounting to successfully grow.
+There are just a few basic questions that you should understand to ensure that you’re making the best decisions for your small business accounting practice:

 - What exactly IS accounting?